HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 > **Key Information:** A DMR *color code* is an *access code which must be programmed into a DMR transmitter to access a specific repeater*. {{< link id="T2B12" >}}

-Think of a color code as a key that unlocks a particular DMR repeater—your radio's color code setting must match the repeater's code, or the repeater won't respond to your transmissions.
+Think of a color code as a key that unlocks a particular DMR repeater — your radio's color code setting must match the repeater's code, or the repeater won't respond to your transmissions.

 ### DMR Code Plugs